Navigation for Station navigation

 It's Friday Night so it's time to put on a playlist of music with a loose theme based on an even looser starting point.

-Tonight it's songs about motorbikes
+Tonight it's songs made for movies.

 9:07 Nights Quiz